qdo1010/VR_monitoring/README.md

 6) Phone can connect to Firebase database to retreive and upload user data

-WHAT NEED TO BE DONE:
+WHAT NEEDS TO BE DONE:

-1) Display Score + Timestamp on the App
+1) Finalize the Charts sections of the app.
+Based on Charts-iOS pod

-2) Integrate Research Kit to send user's response to Database
+2) Create motivational messages for patients

 Push to Git: